Meet the Farmers

 Biographical Information about John Carnahan

 John was born to Dennis and Pat Carnahan on September 22, 1986.
 He attended South Knox Schools and graduated in May, 2005.
-He then went to Purdue University, majoring in Agricutural Economics, graduating there with honors in 2009.
+He then went to Purdue University, majoring in Agricultural Economics, graduating there with honors in 2009.
 He was married to Ashley Mouzin in July 2010.
 Their first child, Ella Marie, arrived on August 15, 2012.
 Daughter #2, Molly Kay, arrived on February 7, 2015.
+Daughter #3, Kate, arrived on August 10, 2019d

 John has always been a farmer at heart.
 At age 4, he told his Grandpa Carnahan, “I’m gonna run your farm someday.”
 He excelled in school, especially at Purdue, where he served as an Ag Ambassador for the College of Agriculture.
 John had some of the same professors at Purdue that taught his dad.
 At the conclusion of a soils management class, his professor George Van Scoyoc told him, “John, you just earned one of the highest grades I have ever given in this class.
 I want you go home, tell your dad, and rub it in!”